vanbumi/CodeJournal/React Native/README.md

 I've found simple solution

-    open node_modules\react-native\Libraries\Core\InitializeCore.js line 112
+1. Open node_modules\react-native\Libraries\Core\InitializeCore.js line 112

-    change function handleError(e, isFatal) to var handleError = function(e, isFatal)
+2. change function handleError(e, isFatal) to var handleError = function(e, isFatal)

-    then do npm start -- --reset-cache
-    you can also check it in github issue above
+3. then do npm start -- --reset-cache you can also check it in github issue above

-For those who can't find the Core folder in the the react-native node_modules.
+3. For those who can't find the Core folder in the the react-native node_modules.
 You might be running a different version like I was, and found it here:

     node_modules\react-native\Libraries\JavaScriptAppEngine\Initialization\InitializeJavaScriptAppEngine.js

     line ~120

 and change

     function handleError(e, isFatal)
     to